geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 Criteria: The garden has pollinator-friendly practices such as: (1) Using a wide variety of plants that bloom from early spring into late fall, (2) Avoiding modern hybrid flowers, especially those with "doubled" flowers, (3) Eliminating pesticides whenever possible, (4) Including larval host plants in your landscape, (5) Creating a damp salt lick for butterflies and bees, (6) Leaving dead trees, or at least an occasional dead limb, in order to provide essential nesting sites for native bees, and (7) Adding to nectar resources by providing a hummingbird feeder.

-Observation tags: '#SaltLick', '#Hummingbirds', '#NativePlants', '#PesticideFree', '#DitchChemicals', '#Habitat', '#LarvalHostPlants', '#NativeBees'.
+Observation tags: '#DitchChemicals', '#Habitat', '#Hummingbirds', '#LarvalHostPlants', '#NativeBees', '#NativePlants', '#PesticideFree', '#SaltLick'.

 Levels:
 * Level 1: The garden includes three pollinator friendly practice during the current year.
 Verification: Automatically awarded when there are Observations indicating at least three of the practices during the current year.